neurologic/Comparative-Animal-Behavior/understanding-behavior/communication_ultimate.md

 [^gillam-2011]: (Gillam, E. (2011) An Introduction to Animal Communication.
 Nature Education Knowledge 3(10):70)

-Interestingly, **spite** implements a "specially evolved signal" that contributes to a decrease in the fitness of the sender.
+Interestingly, **spite** implements a "specially evolved signal" (though not in an "adaptive" sense of the word) that contributes to a decrease in the fitness of the sender.
 From this perspective, communication cannot simply be defined by information transfer for which the sender gains a fitness benefit.

 ***Do you/we define communication based on the fitness to the sender or by the intent of the sender?
 Or by some other set of features?***